QuKunLab/APEC/examples/README.md

     python script_for_project03.py -p $project03

 where $project03 is the **project03** folder.
+The entire script will cost ~5 minutes.
 The output figure will be placed in $project03/figure/ folder, which is:

 output figure|figure index in APEC paper
 -|-